-She recently performed La fée from Massenet’s Cendrillon with the Canadian Institute of Vocal Arts Festival in Montreal, performed on the Barcelona Opera Studio’s summer concert series, sang with Joan Dornemann’s International Vocal Arts Institute in New York City, and performed Queen of the Night in Mozart’s Die Zauberflöte at Lincoln Center and Carnegie Hall.
-In prior seasons, Picerno enjoyed a series of successful débuts and role premieres: Sandman/Dew Fairy in Hansel und Gretel at Washington D.C.’s world renowned Kennedy Center; the title role of Lucia di Lammermoor at Regina Opera; and solo concert débuts at New York City’s David Geffen Hall and Alice Tully Hall, The National Center of Performing Arts in Beijing, China with iSing Festival; and the hauntingly beautiful Villa-Lobos’ Bachianas Brasilieras with Resonance Chamber Orchestra.
+Previous engagements include the role of La Fée in Massenet’s Cendrillon with the Canadian Institute of Vocal Arts Festival in Montréal, the Barcelona Opera Studio’s summer concert series, performances with Joan Dornemann’s International Vocal Arts Institute in New York City, and the role of Queen of the Night in Mozart’s Die Zauberflöte at Lincoln Center and Carnegie Hall.
+In prior seasons, Picerno enjoyed a series of successful débuts: Gilda in Rigoletto at Opera Williamsburg, Sandman/Dew Fairy in Hänsel und Gretel at Washington D.C.’s world renowned Kennedy Center; the title role of Lucia di Lammermoor at Regina Opera; and solo concert débuts at New York City’s David Geffen Hall and Alice Tully Hall, The National Center of Performing Arts in Beijing, China with iSing Festival; and the hauntingly beautiful Villa-Lobos’ Bachianas Brasilieras with Resonance Chamber Orchestra.
 Other credits include Sophie in Werther with MCOpera, Olympia in Les contes d’Hoffmann with IVAI, Violetta in La traviata with Long Island Opera, Queen of the Night in Die Zauberflöte with New York Lyric Opera, Zerlina in Don Giovanni at Martina Arroyo’s Prelude to Performance, Monica in The Medium with Opera Oggi, and Marissa in Henry’s Wife at American Opera Projects.

 Ms. Picerno also garnered accolades in performances portraying an array of leading ladies of the theatrical repertoire: Johanna in Sweeney Todd, Marian in The Music Man, Nancy in Oliver!, Hodel in The Fiddler on the Roof, Irene in Hello Dolly!, Daisy Mae in Lil’ Abner, Maria in West Side Story, Eliza in My Fair Lady, and Amalia Balash in She Loves Me.
 New York City audiences were also delighted by her appearances as Liza in Falling in Love with Love at Theater Row, and Rose in September Songs: A Kurt Weill Revue at the Borden Theater.